edmonddoan/Rainy-Day/README.md

-Rainy Day Savings  using AWS
+Rainy Day Budgeting  using AWS
 ==================================================

 This sample code helps get you started with a simple Node.js web service deployed by AWS CloudFormation to AWS Lambda and Amazon API Gateway.